Codecademy/docs/content/d3/concepts/interactivity/terms/classed/classed.md

 ---
 Title: '.classed()'
-Description: 'method is used to add or remove CSS classes from the selected elements'
+Description: 'This method allows you to dynamically add or remove CSS classes based on certain conditions or data values.'
 Subjects:
 - 'Web Development'
 - 'Computer Science'